CanonicalLtd/maas-docs/en/installconfig-images-mirror.md

 IMAGE_DIR=/var/www/html/maas/images/ephemeral-v3/daily
 ```

 !!!
-Note: If you wish to use older images (which change far less frequently,
+Note: The new v3 format currently only offers a 'daily' stream whereas in
-but which will lack security updates), you can use the 'releases' stream.
+previous versions a 'releases' stream was available.
+The latter changes far
-Simply replace the word 'daily' with 'releases' in two of the above variables.
+less frequently but lacks security and bug fixes.

 The below example is a good choice for the year 2016.
 It selects all available
 kernels that are compatible with either Ubuntu 14.04 (Trusty) and Ubuntu 16.04